 These are experts who can be consulted by lawyers to guide and advise them with regard to technicalities in a case.

 Anything that is discussed between the two parties (non-testifying experts and lawyers) is considered confidential.
 This is for the purpose of the case that is still ongoing.

-They are named as such because they cannot testify in a court.
+They are named as such because they cannot testify in court.
 Although this is the case, they help lawyers understand every vague part.
 They can even lend a hand in preparing questions for the opposing witness.

 Evidence that is presented in court can be analyzed further with the help of an expert witness.
 A good defense can then be prepared by lawyers.

-On the other hand, these are the people who can testify in a court as long as they are doing so in the field of their expertise.
+On the other hand, these are the people who can testify in court as long as they are doing so in the field of their expertise.

-There can be an instance that they will be requested to explain a technicality in a case in front of the judges, lawyers, jurors, plaintiff, the defendant, etc. They are expected to also prepare reports when a court summons them to testify and speak for a clearer understanding of everyone.
+There can be an instance that they will be requested to explain a technicality in a case in front of the judges, lawyers, jurors, plaintiff, defendant, etc. They are expected to also prepare reports when a court summons them to testify and speak for a clearer understanding of everyone.